Click here for Training Videos

 Open the file of the same name and password as the imported file.

-Use the File Menu | Import | Free Style option to import the newer file.
+Use the File Menu | Import | Free Style to locate and import the file that you placed on your desktop.
 If the imported file is not as current as the existing file, you will be warned.

 If this is a new file that your are importing: